Join Us

 Introduction

-Neck pain is a common condition that can cause significant discomfort and disability in patients of different ages.
-Workers who have experienced neck pain account for up to 40% of work absenteeism.[1][2][3]
-Cervical radiculopathy, on the other hand, is a condition where the nerve root of a spinal nerve is compressed or impaired, causing the pain and symptoms to spread beyond the neck and radiate to other areas of the body, such as the arms, neck, chest, upper back, and shoulders.
-Due to the nerve impingement, muscle weakness and impaired deep tendon reflexes are often observed.
+Neck pain is a common condition causing significant discomfort and disability among patients of different ages.
+Workers who have experienced neck pain account for up to 40% of work absenteeism.
+Cervical radiculopathy, in comparison, is a condition where the nerve root of a spinal nerve is compressed or impaired, causing pain and symptoms to spread beyond the neck into areas like the arms, neck, chest, upper back, and shoulders.
+Due to nerve impingement, muscle weakness and impaired deep tendon reflexes are often observed.

 Etiology